ryan-tzw/CTD-1D/README.md

 # CTD-1D Game Project: Fablab Adventures

 Fablab Adventures is a 2 dimensional game made with the Turtle Library.
 They will use the arrow keys/WASD to move and avoid approaching Fablab staff who will scold the player for violating Fablab rules.
 Upon colliding with the Fablab staff, the player gets sent out of the Fablab and loses.
-They will also have to collect items that would help them adhere to the rules.
-The objective of the game is to collect all items while successfully dodging the FabLab staff.
+The objective of the game is to successfully dodge the FabLab staff for as long as possible.

 Libraries used:
 - Turtle